 Philip Lasser (b.
 1963)

-Philip Lasser’s music has been performed by the Atlanta Symphony Orchestra, Seattle Symphony, Gerard Schwarz and The New York Chamber Symphony and by such artists as Elizabeth Futral, Simone Dinnerstein, Margo Garrett, Lucy Shelton, Cho-Liang Lin, Zuill Bailey, Brian Zeger, Jean-Frédéric Neuburger and Sasha Cooke.
-Philip Lasser’ s works have been broadcast on network television as well as featured on the classical radio station of the New York Times, WQXR Reflections From the Keyboard with host David Dubal and Robert Sherman’s The Listening Room.
-Dr. Lasser’ s works have also been broadcast on NPR, and XFM Hong Kong radio RTHK.
+Lasser’s music has been performed by the Atlanta Symphony Orchestra, Seattle Symphony, Gerard Schwarz, and The New York Chamber Symphony; and by such artists as Elizabeth Futral, Simone Dinnerstein, Margo Garrett, Lucy Shelton, Cho-Liang Lin, Zuill Bailey, Brian Zeger, Jean-Frédéric Neuburger, and Sasha Cooke.
+Lasser’ s works have been broadcast on network television, NPR, and XFM Hong Kong radio RTHK, as well as featured on the classical radio station of the New York Times, WQXR Reflections From the Keyboard with host David Dubal and Robert Sherman’s The Listening Room.

-Philip Lasser’s works are published in New York by Rassel Editions and by C.F.
+Lasser’s works are published in New York by Rassel Editions and by C.F.
 Peters Corp as well as in Paris by Editions Max Eschig (BMG International).
-Lasser’s works can be heard on the New World Records, Crystal Records and BMG RCA/Red Seal labels and on the Telarc label with performer Simone Dinnerstein.
+Lasser’s works can be heard on the New World Records, Crystal Records and BMG RCA/Red Seal labels and on the Telarc and Sony Classical labels with performer Simone Dinnerstein.